 Chapter 2.
 Before You Begin

-Before you migrate your current source server configuration, be sure to apply the most recent patches and updates that are available for that version of the JBoss EAP software.
-For information about how to upgrade your server configuration, see the Patching and Upgrading Guide for JBoss EAP.
+- For information about how to upgrade your server configuration, see the Patching and Upgrading Guide for JBoss EAP.

 2.2.
 Run With a Clean Target Server Installation

 Because the JBoss Server Migration Tool creates the configuration files based on the configuration of a previous release, it is intended to be run on a clean and unconfigured target server installation.
 The JBoss Server Migration Tool creates a backup of the target server’s configuration files by appending

 .beforeMigration to the file names.
 It then creates totally new configuration files for the target server using the source server’s configuration files, and migrates the configuration to run in target server configuration.